Hawkynt/PhotoManager/README.md

 ## License

-[License Type] - See LICENSE file for details
+LGPLv3 - See LICENSE file for details

 ## Support